 Designs – OUVS Large

 To be consistent with being a slave to commonality, would a growth version of Foxhound be able to support a 3 to 4 tonnes payload and other OUVS requirements?

-Maybe an extra set of wheels, extended ‘skid’ and larger engine would provide for a single base design to fulfil both roles.
+Maybe an extra set of wheels, extended ‘skid’ and the larger engine would provide for a single base design to fulfil both roles.

-Although FPE are concentrating on getting the vehicle into theatre, a modest joint development in conjunction with other automotive design organisations and the MoD to explore growth potential would not be money wasted or fantastically expensive.
+Although FPE is concentrating on getting the vehicle into theatre, a modest joint development in conjunction with other automotive design organisations and the MoD to explore growth potential would not be money wasted or fantastically expensive.

 If Foxhound can grow to this level and meet other requirements for mobility and transportability for example, then this would seem to be obvious ‘common sense’ route.